xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 ## 2. Position in the BlackHole graph

-This block records how Q123 sits in the BlackHole graph, using only Q identifiers and one line reasons that point to concrete components or tension types.
+This block records how Q123 sits in the BlackHole graph, using only Q identifiers and one-line reasons that point to concrete components or tension types.

 ### 2.1 Upstream problems

 Upstream nodes provide prerequisites, tools, or conceptual framing that Q123 relies on at the effective layer.

 * Q121 (BH_AI_ALIGNMENT_L3_121)
-  Reason: Defines the alignment objectives and value grounded behaviors that scalable interpretability is supposed to support, via components like AlignmentObjectiveField and FailureModeCatalog.
+  Reason: Defines the alignment objectives and value-grounded behaviors that scalable interpretability is supposed to support, via components like `AlignmentObjectiveField` and `FailureModeCatalog`.

 * Q122 (BH_AI_CONTROL_L3_122)
-  Reason: Supplies control and intervention patterns that assume some ability to read and modify internal mechanisms, using components such as InterventionHandleSpace and ControlRiskFunctional.
+  Reason: Supplies control and intervention patterns that assume some ability to read and modify internal mechanisms, using components such as `InterventionHandleSpace` and `ControlRiskFunctional`.

 * Q083 (BH_NEURO_CODE_L3_083)
-  Reason: Provides analogies and constraints from biological neural coding, including CodebookObservables that inform how internal representations might map to concepts.
+  Reason: Provides analogies and constraints from biological neural coding, including `CodebookObservables` that inform how internal representations might map to concepts.

 * Q089 (BH_NEURO_PREDICTIVE_CODE_L3_089)
-  Reason: Offers predictive coding style structures and invariants, for example PredictionErrorField, which influence what “explanation” means for layered networks.
+  Reason: Offers predictive-coding-style structures and invariants, for example `PredictionErrorField`, which influence what “explanation” means for layered networks.

 ### 2.2 Downstream problems

 Downstream nodes directly reuse Q123 components or depend on its tension structure.

 * Q124 (BH_AI_OVERSIGHT_L3_124)
-  Reason: Reuses InterpretabilityTensionFunctional_Q123 to decide where human or automated oversight should be concentrated in large models.
+  Reason: Reuses `InterpretabilityTensionFunctional_Q123` to decide where human or automated oversight should be concentrated in large models.

 * Q125 (BH_AI_MULTIAGENT_L3_125)
-  Reason: Uses ConceptProbeLibrary_Q123 and WorldTF_InterpretabilityPattern to interpret interacting agents’ internal states and to detect opaque coordination behaviors.
+  Reason: Uses `ConceptProbeLibrary_Q123` and `WorldTF_InterpretabilityPattern` to interpret interacting agents’ internal states and to detect opaque coordination behaviors.

 ### 2.3 Parallel problems

 Parallel nodes share similar tension types but do not directly reuse Q123 components.

 * Q059 (BH_CS_INFO_THERMODYN_L3_059)
-  Reason: Both Q059 and Q123 study how much structured information can be extracted, compressed, or made usable from very large state spaces, under information theoretic constraints.
+  Reason: Both Q059 and Q123 study how much structured information can be extracted, compressed, or made usable from very large state spaces, under information-theoretic constraints.

 * Q116 (BH_PHIL_MATH_FOUND_L3_116)
-  Reason: Both address what counts as an acceptable explanation or understanding, linking technical structure to human level conceptual clarity.
+  Reason: Both address what counts as an acceptable explanation or understanding, linking technical structure to human-level conceptual clarity.

-### 2.4 Cross domain edges
+### 2.4 Cross-domain edges

-Cross domain edges connect Q123 to problems in other domains that can reuse its patterns.
+Cross-domain edges connect Q123 to problems in other domains that can reuse its patterns.

 * Q098 (BH_EARTH_ANTHROPOCENE_L3_098)
-  Reason: Can reuse Q123’s interpretability patterns to understand complex climate and socio economic models that inform decisions about the Anthropocene.
+  Reason: Can reuse Q123’s interpretability patterns to understand complex climate and socio-economic models that inform decisions about the Anthropocene.

 * Q105 (BH_COMPLEX_CRASHES_L3_105)
   Reason: Can reuse interpretability tension tools to inspect models of complex systems where unpredictable crashes or cascades occur, using similar ideas of opaque internal mechanisms.

 ---

 ## 3. Tension Universe encoding (effective layer)

-All content in this block is at the effective layer.
+All content in this block is at the effective layer and is governed by the disclaimer in Section 0.
 We only describe:

 * state spaces,
 * observables and fields,